ImaginaryInfinity/squiid-calculator/docs/user/commands/functions/clear.md

 # Clear (Algebraic)
 `clear`

+!!! note

     This is the documentation for the algebraic mode clear command.
-You can find the RPN clear command documentation [here](/user/commands/rpn/clear)
+You can find the RPN clear command documentation [here](../rpn/clear.md)

 The `clear` command will clear the history.